ericoporto/ags-manual-wiki/DrawingSurface.md

 to when it is drawn.

-**NOTE:** This command only works if the image to be drawn is the same colour depth as the surface that you are drawing onto.
+**NOTE:** This command only works if the image to be drawn is the same color depth as the surface that you are drawing onto.

-**NOTE:** Transparency does not work in 256-colour games, or with 256-colour sprites.
+**NOTE:** Transparency does not work in 256-color games, or with 256-color sprites.

 **NOTE:** The X and Y co-ordinates given are ROOM co-ordinates, not SCREEN co-ordinates.
 This means that in a scrolling room you can draw